 The Optimum Home Internet Glossary

 Looking to install home internet?
-Explore Packages.
+Check Availability.

 "Run an internet speed test for bandwidth, then unplug your modem and wireless router for 30 seconds.
 After you plug them back in, contact your ISP to run a line test."

 If you understand every word of these instructions, you'll be in reasonably good shape if you need to troubleshoot a home internet issue.
 If not, troubleshooting a home internet issue may feel complicated and even stressful.

 That’s because unfamiliar terminology can turn one task (fixing your home internet) into two tasks (learning new words, and then fixing your home internet).

 To help with the "learning new words" part, we put together this glossary.
 Read it, skim it, save it, and come back whenever you need.

 As simply put as possible, when one thing sends information and the other thing receives it, that’s a connection.